gmahadevan/edk2-staging/blogs/2021-11-14/README.md

 Additionally you need an understanding of the I/O components on an IBM-AT compatible UEFI platform.

-Nowadays C compilers have a lot of non-standard extentions in language, library and so called *intrinsic* (called *built-in* in the GNU terminolgy) functions to meet platform and developer requirements.
+Nowadays C compilers have a lot of non-standard extensions in language, library and so called *intrinsic* (called *built-in* in the GNU terminolgy) functions to meet platform and developer requirements.
 I mean I/O functions like
 `outp()`/`inp()` family.
 Those functions will be used here.